Loom Network Review: Blockchain Platform for Gaming dApps

-The Loom Network is vying to be the premier Ethereum based gaming and social app development platform, and if there’s truth to their claims they could get there sooner than anyone can believe.
+The Loom Network is quite a unique project that is vying to be the premier Ethereum based gaming and social app development platform.

 The company claims to already have an Ethereum based infrastructure that is scalable, faster, and more stable than anything previous developed.
 Using the Loom Network, and the tools being developed by their team, developers could create global social applications, and massive gaming worlds similar in size and scope to World of Warcraft and similar MMORPGs.